veracruz-project/veracruz-examples/i-poc/README.md

    kubectl get all
    ```

-   The result should be at least those object, at least one pod per nitro-enabled node should exist, additional objects can exist if other things are running
+   The result should similar to the one presented below.
+At least these objects: pods, services and daemonsets should be present and at least one pod of Smarter-device-manager  per nitro-enabled node should exist.
+Other additional objects can also be present.

    ```
    NAME                                         READY   STATUS    RESTARTS   AGE